gollum/gollum/README.md

 ## DESCRIPTION

-Gollum is a simple wiki built on top of Git that powers GitHub Wikis.
-Gollum is designed so that you can create a compliant Git repository (known as a Gollum repository) either by hand, by calling API methods, or via the web interface.
+Gollum is a simple wiki system built on top of Git that powers GitHub Wikis.

-We are making the source available so that you may test your wikis locally if you choose to edit them by hand.
+Gollum wikis are simply Git repositories that adhere to a specific format.
+Gollum pages may be written in a variety of formats and can be edited in a number of ways depending on your needs.
+You can edit your wiki locally:

+* With your favorite text editor or IDE.
+* With the built-in web interface.
+* With the Gollum Ruby API.

 Gollum follows the rules of [Semantic Versioning](http://semver.org/) and uses [TomDoc](http://tomdoc.org/) for inline documentation.